Stewart–Screven Monument

-The Stewart–Screven Monument is a monument in Midway, Georgia, United States.
+The Stewart–Screven Monument is a monument in Midway Cemetery in Midway, Georgia, United States.
 Erected in 1915, the monument honors Daniel Stewart and James Screven, two generals from the American Revolutionary War.
-The monument is located in a cemetery in the Midway Historic District.
+The cemetery is in the Midway Historic District.

 History

 Background

-Midway, Georgia was established in 1752.
+Midway, Georgia, was established in 1752.
 During the American Revolution, the area around Midway became a hotspot of Patriot activity, and Lyman Hall, who served as a delegate from Georgia in the Continental Congress, was from Midway.
 During the reorganization of the state of Georgia during the American Revolutionary War, the county that Midway was in was named Liberty County in recognition of this.
 Midway was also the home of two noted soldiers who served as generals in the Continental Army during the war: James Screven and Daniel Stewart.
 In November 1778, Screven was mortally wounded during military action in Midway.
 Both Stewart and Screven would later receive multiple honors due to their involvement in the war, including serving as the namesakes for several places in Georgia, such as Fort Screven, Fort Stewart, Screven County, and Stewart County.